 If the test comes back positive, your doctor will probably suggest you have an amniocentesis test.
 This involves putting a long needle directly into the uterus and drawing off some amniotic fluid from the sac surrounding your baby.
 The result of this test is supposed to be accurate, but cases have been known of women going on and giving birth to perfectly healthy children.

-However, despite everything you may read or hear about these devastating conditions, in young healthy mothers they are thankfully rare.
+However, despite everything you may read or hear about these devastating conditions, in young healthy mothers, they are thankfully rare.

-- He will weigh about 1.5lbs.
+- It will weigh about 1.5lbs.

-- He can suck his thumb.
+- It can suck its thumb.

-- occasionally has hiccups.
+- It occasionally has hiccups.

 24 weeks gestation baby